Did you hear? YouTube replaced Facebook as the #1 platform that affects consumer behavior.

 So, how do you research a potential audience?

 a.
 Start with your own website analytics.
-Look at Google Analytics to see who is engaging with your business.
+Look at Google Analytics to check some important metrics like who is engaging with your business.

 b.
 Look at the analytics on all of your active social media accounts.
 You can learn a lot about who is interacting with you.

 Let’s look at Facebook really quickly and do some audience research.

 - If you have more than one page, select the page you’d like to view.